 - Home (intercom speakerphone) or business-use telephone lines (multi-line business telephone)

 - Public telephone subscriber line

-- PBX (private branch exchange)
+- Private branch exchange (PBX)

-Using the Wireless LAN (WLAN)
+Using the Wireless LAN

 Using the Wireless LAN (WLAN), all your digital devices with the built-in WLAN function communicate freely with each other through a network.
 A WLAN is a network in which a user can connect to a Local Area Network (LAN) through a wireless (radio) connection.
-This eliminates the need to pull cables or wires through walls and ceilings.